 What Exactly Is a MysteryCaper?

-A MysteryCaper book contains humor, adventure and intrigue.
+A MysteryCaper contains humor, adventure and intrigue.
 The mystery in a MysteryCaper might center around a puzzle or brainteaser.
 It could feature a heist, or even a friendly corpse or two, but never anything gritty—that's not how MysteryCapers roll.

 Expect to find a lighthearted romp, a brief escape.
 But no harsh reality.
 A little cozy, a little crazy and always, we hope, a lot of fun.